xonixx/makesure/README.md

   total time 3.006 s
 ```

-*Small issue exists with this option on macOS.* Due to BSD `date` not supporting `+%N` formatting option the default precision of timings is 1 sec.
+*Small issue exists with this option on macOS.* Due to BSD's `date` not supporting `+%N` formatting option, the default precision of timings is 1 sec.
 To make it 1 ms precise (if this is important) just install Gawk (`brew install gawk`).
 In this case Gawk built-in `gettimeofday` function will be used.
 ```
 @options tracing
 ```